Roman Roads in Lancashire - Milestones

 forton map

+The Philippo stone (RIB2270) had wrongly been catalogued as from Ashton, Greater Manchester.
+We were able to put this right.
+Shotter recorded it as from Burrow Heights (above Burrow Heights Farm on the map) ,which was also incorrect.
 Watkin believed he could make out (faintly) that the last line read MPIII.
 Today that is not possible to verify.
 But Watkin was looking at the stone on the 1880s when it was outside in the garden of Stodday Hall.
-His drawing/engraving shows the stone not broken which it now clearly is.
-One can only assume being in a garden it has suffred more damage and the last line in now illegible.
-I would go with Watkin's interpretation - the M or N is not another line of text but located in the middle of the stone where mileages were typically positioned.
-Plus of course now we know where the road was located it definitely must have been been at the 3 mile position.
+Watkins engraving shows the stone not broken which it now clearly is so in the intervening period was not very well looked after.
+One can only assume being in a garden it has suffered more damage and the last line in now illegible.
+Shotter, obviously looking at the milestone a century later than Watkin, interpreted the 4th line as N for N(ostro).
+The M or N is not another line of text lined up with the first three lines which are all left justified but located in the middle of the stone.
+Two other milestones in Lancashire have the dedication ending in AVG (Augustus) and this could well do the same making three.
+Having a disconnected "N" seems very unlikely.
+I would go with Watkin's interpretation - and the 3 miles fits the position.
 The milestone is currently not on display.
 Images Andy Jackson.

 philippo milestone

-Andy also photographed the Decius milestone which is on display.
+Andy also photographed the Decius milestone (RIB2271) which is on display.
 This was found in the same spot but does not record the distance.
+Interesting the last text is AVG which would tend to confirm the interpretation that the N or M on the Phiippo milestone was not part of the dedication.

 Decius milestone